The Ultimate Guide Of Things To Do In Parris Island

 5. We Make Marines Sign

-Since 1915, Parris Island’s primary mission is to train new Marines.
-Over a million men and women have trained at the Depot and have served the United States all over the globe.
-There is an iconic sign going across the main street, Blvd de France that reads “We Make Marines” which is a great place to take a photo.
-Noted by a camera icon on the map of Parris Island.
+Since 1915, Parris Island’s primary mission has been to train new Marines.
+Over a million men and women have trained at the Depot and have served the United States globally.
+An iconic sign across the main street, Blvd de France, reads “We Make Marines,” which is a great place to take a photo—noted by a camera icon on the Parris Island map.

 6. Parris Island Entrance Sign

-The red Parris Island entrance sign is located before you get onto the base.
+The red Parris Island entrance sign is located before you enter the base.
 After taking the exit for Parris Island, you will come up to the sign on your right side.
-There is a pull-off parking area located near the sign, and it’s a great spot for photos.
-Noted by a camera icon on the map of Parris Island.
+A pull-off parking area near the sign is an excellent photo spot.
+Noted by a camera icon on the Parris Island map.

 7. Scout Bomber Crash

-There is a historical nature trail near the golf course parking lot that has the remains of an old Brewster Buccaneer that crashed in 1943, don’t worry; the crewmen survived.
-The nature trail takes you through the woody footpaths and bridges that lead to a marsh boardwalk with another spectacular view.
-Noted by a camera icon on the map of Parris Island.
+A historical nature trail near the golf course parking lot has the remains of an old Brewster Buccaneer that crashed in 1943.
+Don’t worry though; the crewmen survived.
+The nature trail takes you through the woody footpaths and bridges that lead to a marsh boardwalk with another spectacular view—noted by a camera icon on the Parris Island map.

 8. Under Archers Creek Bridge

 This one is just off base as well.
-After exiting the guard gate, you come up to Archers Creek bridge you can pull over to the right side.
-I see people fishing here all the time, but it’s also a nice place to take a photo of the marsh and enjoy the amazing views of the island.
+After exiting the guard gate, you come up to Archers Creek Bridge, and you can pull over to the right side.
+I see people fishing here all the time, but it’s also a nice place to take a photo of the marsh and enjoy the fantastic views of the island.
 Noted by a camera icon on the map of Parris Island.

 Things To Do in Parris Island Include Seeing the 8 Best Sights Above